ABOUT THE PROJECT

-The project began in 2022 in Minneapolis/St Paul, Minnesota, and a public report of our findings from research in the Minneapolis/St Paul area will be released in Summer 2023.
+The project began in 2022 in Minneapolis/St Paul, Minnesota, and a public report of our findings from research in the Minneapolis/St Paul area will be released in 2023.
 Once complete, the LIFT project plans to launch in other cities to serve Black communities in the Midwest.
 We're interested in working with and supporting researchers, students, journalists, faith leaders, and activists in Midwest and around the United States to create a comprehensive and community-directed project.
 Check out our current team members and stay tuned for updates on our work.
 This project is supported and funded by The Miami Foundation and the John S. and James L. Knight Foundation.

 IN THE NEWS

 LIFT Project featured American Press Association's "Inclusion Index" series.
 Read more here.

 LIFT Project Director Dr. Danielle Brown describes the importance of the LIFT Project at the Knight Foundation's Informed Conference in Miami, Florida, on November 30, 2022.
 Watch here.